 Rent is a notable expense item only in urban areas, since rental living is common in cities but uncommon in villages.
 About 7% of average urban MPCE in India is on rent.

-National averages in a country India's size do not capture the variations that exist between different groups.
+National averages in a country of India's size do not always capture the variations that exist between different groups.

 One way to understand how consumption expenditure varies in the country is to arrange the population in order of increasing consumption expenditure (MPCE) and then divide them into five equal groups, or "quintiles".